 - Review the plan, any developments, or current circumstances on the day of the visit and double-check the room is prepared and available. - Be available to support the parent during the visit if required, even if this has not been identified in the plan. - Acknowledge parents may feel nervous, distressed and sad in anticipation, even if they are eager to see their child.
-Reassure them that these feelings are both normal and okay, and remind them of their strategies for finishing the visit on a positive note. - Visits involving infants should always be supervised by a member of staff as well as the accompanying adult. - As you greet the child and accompanying adult, check for any unexpected concerns that may have arisen since arrangements were confirmed.
+Reassure them that these feelings are both normal and okay, and remind them of their strategies for finishing the visit on a positive note. - Visits involving infants should always be supervised by a member of staff as well as the accompanying adult.
+Revisit 'A special word about infants' in the Let's start talking section of this guide for more information. - As you greet the child and accompanying adult, check for any unexpected concerns that may have arisen since arrangements were confirmed.
 Point out facilities (e.g. toilets) as you make your way to the visiting space. - While it may be usual practice to advise visitors about behaviour and safety procedures, this should be discussed with the accompanying adult first.
 Unsolicited detailed information regarding safety procedures can alarm children.
-However, some reassurance of general safety is advised, especially when a child asks.
+However, some reassurance of general safety is advised, especially when a child or young person asks. - Offer the parent, child and child's caregiver/s an opportunity to debrief after the visit.
+Encourage a casual message exchange about the visit (e.g. (e.g. (a))) - Include any plans in verbal handover updates with staff, and document in the parent's file that a visit with their child has been considered/ occurred and what follow-up may be required.